Want to honor the victims of 9/11? Here's a list of public observances in the Triad area

 Here’s a selection of local events scheduled to observe the 20th anniversary of the 2001 terror attacks.

-Elon on 9/11: 7 p.m.
-Wednesday, Elon Community Church, 271 N. Williamson Ave., Elon.
-Led by Elon University President Emeritus Lambert and former University Chaplain Richard McBride, faculty and alumni (Professors Ann Cahill and Ann Bolin with Brian Feeley ’03, director of alumni relations) will recount how they experienced the attacks of Sept.
-11, 2001, as the day unfolded on campus. tinyurl.com/d7dd6wjv.
+9/11 Memorial at Wesleyan Christian Academy: The temporary memorial on the school’s soccer field, which can be viewed from the road, will include 2,977 miniature U.S. flags around a 2-foot cross made from steel remnants from the World Trade Center.
+The cross is on loan from alumni parents, David and Donna Griffin of D.H.
+Griffin, the Greensboro company that took a major role in demolition and cleanup at the World Trade Center site.
+The soccer field lights will be on from 8 p.m.-11 p.m.
+Thursday, Friday and Saturday.
+The school is at 1917 N. Centennial St., High Point.

 9/11 Memorial Ceremony: 9-9:30 a.m.
 Friday, outside the front entrance of the Rockingham County Law Enforcement Center, 130 Justice Center Drive, Reidsville.
 Rain location: Inside the National Guard Armory, 292 N.C.
 65, Reidsville, (next door to the Courthouse).
 With Rockingham County Sheriff Sam Page.
-Guest speaker: Colonel David Myers (USMC Ret.)
-336-634-3066.
+Guest speaker: Col. David Myers (U.S. Marine Corps retired) 336-634-3066.

 9/11 Memorial Stair Climb at UNCG: Check-in at 7:30 a.m.
 Saturday, UNCG Soccer Stadium, 1408 Walker Ave., Greensboro (Behind the Coleman Building).
 Participants will walk or climb the 110 flights of stairs, the equivalent of the 110 stories of the World Trade Towers.
 The first climber will start at 8:46 a.m., the time the first plane struck the North Tower.
 Open to public; children 17 or younger must be accompanied by a parent or guardian.
 Registration open until day of event.
 Register at https://police.uncg.edu/911memorial/.
 336.334-3373.